mephistotec/mephskeleton/README.md

 To do so you'll need to launch the create project command this way:

 `
-./create_project.sh -r localhost:5000 -ns <my base kubernetes namespace> -bbprojectkey <project key where to create repo> -bbuser <my bitbucket user> -bbpass <my bitbucket pass> -bbteam <bitbucket team>  -jurl <jenkins url> -japicred <jenkins user:jenkins api key> -jgitcred <your git credentials id in jenkins> <microservice name> <package for java classes>
+./create_project.sh -r <registry url> -ns <my base kubernetes namespace>
+-bbprojectkey <project key where to create repo> -bbuser <my bitbucket user> -bbpass <my bitbucket pass> -bbteam <bitbucket team>  -jurl <jenkins url> -japicred <jenkins user:jenkins api key> -jgitcred <your git credentials id in jenkins> <microservice name> <package for java classes>
 `

+This example works for me using a local docker Desktop kubernetes stack with a local registry at *localhost:5000*:

+`
+./create_project.sh -r http://localhost:5000 -ns meph -bbprojectkey MEPHISTOS -bbuser mephistos -bbpass xxxxxxx -bbteam 3dteam  -jurl https://bitbucket.org -japicred jenkins_deploy:xxxxxxxxx -jgitcred git_creD_user mynewapi com.meph.mynewapi
+`

+Another option you can apply is to create a jenkins task to run this command adding just the parameters to set your service name and package.